abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ![All types we have seen so far (with combinations): Unit, Bool, Maybe Bool, Nat, Maybe Nat, List of Nat, Bool or Nat](../06_type/all_types.svg)

-One can see that some of the datatypes programmers use is missing, but those can be defined in much the same way as the types we already defined: e.g.  `char` is just a base types like booleans, but have more values, `string` can be a list of chars etc.
+One can see that some of the datatypes programmers use is missing, but those can be defined in much the same way as the types we already defined: e.g. `char` is just a base types like booleans, but has more values, `string` can be implemented as a list of chars etc.

 <!--
 {% if site.distribution != 'print' %}
 -->

-Interlude: From Haskell to Lambda Calculus
+Interlude: Church encoding --- from Haskell to Lambda Calculus
 ===

-We did defined a lot of stuff, very quickly, in the prev section, but we relied on Haskell's Generalized Algebraic Datatypes (GADK's).
+In the previous section, we did define a lot of stuff, very quickly, But we relied on Haskell's Generalized Algebraic Datatypes (GADK's).

 $$
 \begin{aligned}